jacklandherr/JLandherr-Info/index.md

 Wu, T. (2010) The Master Switch: The Rise and Fall of Information Empires.
 Chapters 1 and 15, pages 3 -14, and 196-203

-Gillespie, T. (2006) Engineering a Principle: 'End-to-End' in the Design of the Internet.
-Social Studies of Science, Vol. 36, No. 3.
-Sage Publications

-Dourish, P. (2015) Not The Internet, but This Internet: How Othernets Illuminate Our Feudal Internet.
-5th Decennial Aarhus Conference on Critical Alternatives

 How to Build a Low-tech Internet, Low-Tech Magazine